bkumar0801/designpriciples/README.md

 Switch to branch, ```single_responsibility_resolved``` for implementation.

-# 'O' : Open-Close Principle
+# 'O' : Open/Closed Principle
+> Objects or entities should be open for extension, but closed for modification.